libapps/libapps-mirror/nassh/doc/hack.md

   * [nassh_agent_message_types.js]:
     Code for dealing with the specific message types used in the SSH agent protocol.
+  * [nassh_agent_backend_gsc.js]:
+    An SSH agent backend that supports private keys stored on smart cards, using the Google Smart Card Connector app.

 There are a few specialized modules that are not relevant to the core Secure Shell logic.